 The wine cooler works according to the refrigerator principle, except that it has a higher temperature range.
 It uses a cooling compressor and a cooling circuit, after which the compressor pushes coolant to cool the cabinet to a preset temperature.
 Due to its purpose, the compressor mounting design is wholly adapted to the wine-cooling function in the wine cooler.

-The wine cabinet allows the wine bottles to be stored at exactly the most optimal temperature.
-The temperature can be set between 41 F and at least 64 F. Some wine coolers have two or more temperature ranges for storing different wines.
+The wine cabinet allows you can store the wine bottles at precisely the most optimal temperature.
+You can set the temperature between 41 F, and at least 64 F. Some wine coolers have two or more temperature ranges for storing different wines.

 Wine coolers have glass doors that give a good overview of the contents.
-Wooden or glass shelves on metal supports are telescopically slid in certain wine coolers and allow easier access to stored bottles.
-The door is double glazed, darkened, and provides excellent insulation.
-They provide UV protection (the wine is sensitive to sunlight) and maintain a uniform temperature of the display cabinet and its contents.
+Wooden or glass shelves on metal supports are telescopically slid into specific wine coolers and allow easier access to stored bottles.
+The door is double glazed darkened and provides excellent insulation.
+They provide UV protection (the wine is sensitive to sunlight) and maintain a uniform temperature for the display cabinet and its contents.

 Various Sizes and Capacities Are Available

 Built-in or free-standing wine cabinets of various sizes and capacities are available.
-Built-in units can be installed under the counter, as a lower element in the kitchen (height is also adjusted to this), fully fitted, suitable for installation near other elements whose dimensions are identical to the oven or microwave oven.
+Built-in units can be installed under the counter as a lower element in the kitchen (height is also adjusted to this), fully fitted, and suitable for installation near other features whose dimensions are identical to the oven or microwave oven.
 Freestanding can be placed where you want.
-With its own practical use and timeless synergy, they will make the room more beautiful.
+They will make the room more beautiful with their own practical use and timeless synergy.